NACLab/ngc-learn/docs/tutorials/lesson1.md

 or an L1 penalty).
 If you chose `l2` instead, the decay factor applied would then be based on a centered Gaussian distribution (or an L2 penalty) over each element in matrix `A` of cable `a_b`.

+## Conclusion

+You now have successfully gone through the core details and functionality of ngc-learn's nodes-and-cables system.
+The next step is to build your own NGC systems/models for your own research projects and play with the pre-designed systems in the Model Museum (and go through the walkthroughs).
+In future upcoming tutorial lessons, we will cover topics such designing your own customs nodes or cables that interact with the nodes-and-cables system and working with the low-level online functionality of simulated NGC systems.

 ## References
 Hebb, Donald Olding.
 The organization of behavior: A neuropsychological theory.